alxgom/Py2Tab/README.md

 # Py2Tab
 Choose a matplotlib colormap and it generates a text file to make a custom tableau palette.

-The code generates a file like :
+The code generates .txt file like :

  ```
 <color-palette name="plasma" type="ordered-diverging">